Highland Park owners pay Seattle's 0.99 percent effective rate. King County's mass-appraisal model misses Highland Park quirks worth a 2026 appeal.

 Highland Park sits in southeast West Seattle near the bridge approach, with a working-class character, large lots by Seattle standards, and proximity to industrial frontage along the Duwamish.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a Highland Park home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Highland Park home turns on neighborhood-level math.

 How are Highland Park property taxes calculated?